coderefinery/jupyter/_episodes/03-basic-workflow.md

 > 4. Import two modules that we will need:
 > ```python
 > import random
-> from matplotlib import pyplot
+> import matplotlib.pyplot as plt
 > ```
 >
 > 5. Initialize the number of points: